spryker/cakephp-statemachine/docs/README.md

 bin/cake state_machine clear_locks
 ```
 can be added with a bit bigger interval.

+## Using it
+Once your XML is ready to be validated, check it out as live preview in the backend:
+- Go to `/admin/state-machine` and select the process
+- Adjust your state machine further and just press F5 to reload the preview until it looks as expected

 ### Invoking an Event
 Events can be triggered via: